 Accounting is a field that offers clear room for growth over time.
 The structure is designed to reward accountants with advancement opportunities as they gain experience and knowledge over time.
 While just about every recent graduate who enters the field will start as a staff accountant, there are several paths to choose from based on your personal preferences, goals and talents.

-“A staff accountant may start off as junior; moving ultimately to senior and having this happen over the course of five plus years.
+“A staff accountant may start off as junior, ultimately becoming senior over the course of five plus years.
 We recommend that you have advanced technology skills, especially with Excel and a broad range of awareness surrounding enterprise systems.
 Some of the many accounting technologies popular in the market place include QuickBooks, GP Dynamics, Oracle, JD Edwards, SAP and Peoplesoft.
-Educate yourself and gain your experience that drives your career path!” says Suzanne Gahm, Accounting Manager, Contemporary Staffing Solutions.
+Educate yourself and gain your experience that drives your career path!” says Sharon Tsao, CMO of Contemporary Staffing Solutions.

 Public Accounting Career Path

 Staff accountant positions are the entry level for public accounting, regardless of the size of the firm.
 During this time, you will work to assist senior members of the team while you prepare to sit for the CPA exam.
 A typical career path would be to pass the CPA, move into a senior auditing or accounting position, then management, then senior management and finally, partner in the firm.